SamRaposo/SamRaposo/README.md

 # ServerGather Project Made by Samuel Raposo

 ## Overview
-The ServerGather project is a sophisticated tool that combines data processing, machine learning analysis, API interactions, and a graphical user interface (GUI) to gather and display information from a target website.
+The ServerGather project is a sophisticated tool that combines data processing, machine learning analysis, API interactions, and a graphical user interface to gather and display information from a target website.

 ## Setup Instructions
 1. Clone the repository to your local machine.